maxbrodeur/numerical-knot-untangling/README.md

 The scheme includes an dynamic step size which bounds the spatial step size and helps with stability.

 # Structure
-- Main file is [mobius.py](mobius.py) containing the Mobius energy gradient computation. \
+- [mobius.py](mobius.py) containing the Mobius energy gradient computation.
-- [config.py](config.py) contains the configuration parameters for the Mobius energy gradient computation such as .obj file and visualization parameters.\
+- [config.py](config.py) contains the configuration parameters for the Mobius energy gradient computation such as .obj file and visualization parameters.
 - [curve.py](curve.py) contains geometry manipulation utility functions such as reading obj files.

 # Results